ryangary321/solution-ai-barista/README.md

 ## Deploying the app

-You can deploy the backend and the frontend directly from Project IDX.
-Follow the on the "Project IDX" screen to deploy the app to Google Cloud Run and Firebase Hosting.
+You can deploy the backend and the frontend directly from Firebase Studio.
+Follow the on the "Firebase Studio" screen to deploy the app to Google Cloud Run and Firebase Hosting.

 Don't forget to deploy Cloud Functions and the Storage and Firestore configurations: